Sustainable Aviation Fuels (SAF)

 Power-to-liquid and sun-to-liquid

-In future it will be possible to manufacture SAF using power-to-liquid and sun-to-liquid procedures.
-As the energy (electricity or heat) needed to do so will be generated from renewable sources and the carbon required will be drawn from the atmosphere, a ‘closed carbon cycle’ can be created in which the fuels manufactured are almost entirely carbon-neutral.
+In the future it will be possible to manufacture SAF using power-to-liquid and sun-to-liquid procedures.
+As the energy (electricity or heat) needed to do so will be generated from renewable sources and the carbon required will be drawn from the atmosphere, a closed carbon cycle can be created in which the fuels manufactured are almost entirely carbon-neutral.

 SAF at SWISS

 In purely chemical terms, SAF is comparable to conventional kerosene: it is just not based on fossil raw materials.
-SAF is a so-called ‘drop-in fuel’ which is added to fossil fuels to produce certificated Jet A-1 kerosene that is delivered to the aircraft via the existing fuel supply channels.
-SAF can thus be used to power existing aircraft and their engines, and can be handled using existing fuelling facilities.
+SAF is a so-called drop-in fuel which is added to fossil fuels to produce certificated Jet A-1 kerosene that is delivered to the aircraft via the existing fuel supply channels.
+SAF can thus be used to power existing aircraft and their engines, and can be handled using existing fueling facilities.
 SAF also produces fewer fine dust particles when combusted.
 This results in less cloud formation, which also reduces aviation’s non-CO2 effects and its overall impact on the climate.

-In view of the limited availability of biofuels, SWISS is promoting the development of solar fuels, and established a strategic collaboration to this end with Synhelion, a pioneer in the sustainable solar fuel field, at the beginning of 2022.
-The aim of the partnership is to accelerate the market launch of this forward-looking technology, to bring pilot production projects in Europe to fruition and to scale up global manufacturing capacities.
-In June 2024, Synhelion opened the world's first demonstration plant for the production of solar fuel, supported by SWISS and the Lufthansa Group as partners.
-SWISS will be the first airline to fly with solar kerosene.
+In view of the limited availability of biofuels, SWISS is supporting the development of solar fuels and has been a strategic partner of Synhelion, a pioneer in the sustainable solar fuel field, since early 2022.
+The aim of the collaboration is to accelerate the market launch of this forward-looking technology, to bring pilot production projects in Europe to fruition and to scale up global manufacturing capacities.
+In 2024, Synhelion opened the world's first demonstration plant for the production of solar fuel, supported by SWISS and the Lufthansa Group as partners.
+In 2025, SWISS became the world’s first airline to receive a symbolic delivery of sun-to-liquid fuel from Synhelion and used this quantity for the first time in regular flight operations.